NBoudreauMA/FY26/docs/expenditures.md

     </table>

     <script>
-        // Function to fetch and display CSV data function loadCSV() {
+        function loadCSV() {
-            fetch('assets/budget.csv')  // Ensure the path is correct .then(response => response.text())
+            fetch('/FY26/assets/budget.csv') // Ensure this is the correct relative path .then(response => response.text())
                 .then(csvText => {
                     Papa.parse(csvText, {